Skip to main content

 Tool 2: products_get_details_by_name

 Description: Gets product details by product name.
-Use this as a fallback when the product identifier is not available.
+Fallback option - prefer products_get_details when identifier is available.

 Parameters